Notes on the Geography of Brazil: Olinda

 The main altar.
 The M presumably stands for Our Lady of the Snows.
 The name, which seems incongruous in tropical Brazil, refers to a snowfall in Rome in the fourth century that prompted construction of the Church of Maria Maggiore.

 Here's the lateral Chapel of Sao Roque, built by and for the Third Order of Franciscans.
 These "third order" churches and chapels are very common in Brazil.
 The monastic orders included organizations for monks and nuns (the first and second orders) but also for secular adherents to the faith.
-Compared to the first the orders, the members of the third often had a ton of money to lavish on their chapels.
+Compared to the first the orders, the members of the third often had a ton of money to spend on their chapels.

 This third-order chapel has its own triumphal arch.